stakater/mto-docs/content/kubernetes-resources/template/template.md

 ### 3. Resource Mapping

-This approach maps secrets and configmaps from one tenant's namespace to another tenant's namespace, or within a tenant's namespace.
+This approach maps secrets and ConfigMaps from one tenant's namespace to another tenant's namespace, or within a tenant's namespace.

 #### How It Works

-* The template contains mappings to pre-existing resources (secrets and configmaps only).
+* The template contains mappings to pre-existing resources (secrets and ConfigMaps only).

 #### Use Cases